When is Winter Love Island on ITV2? Where is it set? Who is the new host?

 The motion will happen in a “model new villa in South Africa“.
 The South African summer season runs from December-March, so it must be sunny sufficient for all of the Islanders to get their abs out.

-Caroline Flack confirmed in the course of the Love Island 2019 remaining that the present that the winter collection will probably be going down in Cape City.
+Caroline Flack confirmed throughout the Love Island 2019 ultimate that the present that the winter sequence might be going down in Cape City.

 Is there a trailer for Winter Love Island?